m-niklas19/Evernet-Software-Defined-Wan-for-Multiple-Mesh-Uplinks/README.md

 Development of a software wich combines multiple uplinks into one.
 This software has two main purposes.
 The first one is to do a loadbalancing between the uplinks to enable an even utilization.
 The second purpose is an intuitive changeover in case one uplinks disconnects.

+### Principles of multiple uplink sharing

+### Related Work
+The goal of almost all SD-Wan solution is to connect branch offices to your servers.
+So they are using ...

 ### Work schedule
 - Get a general understanding of how multi gateway mesh network work